In 2020, annual business-to-business purchases exceeded USD$100TR1. Of this, only USD$12TR were online transactions2, but change is coming - and fast.

 Yet, there are also challenges.
 B2B transactions tend to involve higher average order values.
 As a result, the stakes are much higher - a single bad transaction can reflect poorly on the supplier.
 B2B businesses looking to integrate marketplaces into their e-commerce strategy will need to carefully weigh up the benefits versus the risks involved.
 You may prefer to invest your time and money into your own e-commerce website - from digitalizing your full product catalog to integrating a powerful search engine that will help customers have a better path to purchase.

 Obviously, every marketplace should give you the opportunity to grow both bulk sales and your network.
-For SMEs on a limited budget, it should also allow you to reduce the amount of time and money spent updating catalogs or monetizing marketing channels.
-It’s also important that your marketplace should allow you to connect and converse with buyers directly - owning business relationships - and utilize automated solutions that save time spent gathering leads and orders by email or phone.
+For SMEs on a limited budget, it should also allow you to reduce the amount of time and money spent updating catalogs or monetising marketing channels.
+It’s also important that your marketplace should allow you to connect and converse with buyers directly - owning business relationships - and utilise automated solutions that save time spent gathering leads and orders by email or phone.

 Of course, B2B marketplaces won't be right for every business, and that's where investment in your own e-commerce website is a must.
 If you consider that 38% of B2B customers said the ability to place orders via an online sales portal is their top criterion when choosing a new supplier4, can you really afford to not have one?

 Whether you already have an e-commerce website that needs an upgrade, or you're starting from scratch, our exclusive White Paper, The Ultimate B2B E-commerce Guide, will help your business navigate the B2B digital revolution and optimize every new sales opportunity.
 Download it now.